threatjammer/markdown-tutorials/how-detect-user-comes-datacenter.md

 Detecting whether an IP address belongs to a data center, there are usually three options:

 1. Use an OSINT dataset with the IP address ranges of datacenters.
-A good example was [IPCAT](https://github.com/client9/ipcat/), but sadly it is not updated often (last time was in 2019).
+A good example was [IPCAT](https://github.com/client9/ipcat/), but sadly it is not updated often (the last time was in 2019).
 2. Use lists of residential and mobile IP address ranges.
-If the IP address of your user is in one of these ranges, it is likely that the user is not from a data center.
-This is not a perfect solution and it is not the best way to detect if the user comes from a data center because the chances of false positives are higher.
+If the IP address of your user is in one of these ranges, likely, the user is not from a data center.
+This is not a perfect solution, and it is not the best way to detect if the user comes from a data center because the chances of false positives are higher.
 3. Use a CSINT dataset with the IP address ranges of datacenters.
-This is the best solution because it is updated on a daily basis and it is the most accurate way to avoid false positives.
+It is the best solution because the source updates daily, and it is the most accurate way to avoid false positives.

-**[Threat Jammer](https://threatjammer.com) follows the CSINT approach, building our own dataset from different sources.**
+**[Threat Jammer](https://threatjammer.com) follows the CSINT approach, building our dataset from different sources.**

 ## User API endpoints